Algorithm Pseudocode for solving polynomial using singly Linkedlist

 - This algorithm assumes that both input lists are sorted by exponents (

-). - The merged list will also be sorted.
+EXP). - The merged list will also be sorted.

 - The

-calculation in step 6 may require additional clarification depending on whether coefficients should be summed for duplicate exponents.
+NEW->COEFFcalculation in step 6 may require additional clarification depending on whether coefficients should be summed for duplicate exponents.

 Code for solving polynomial using Singly Linkedlist